 If the youth has not shown an improvement in the behaviors identified once services are attempted and all options are exhausted, the youth may be referred to the Madison County Family Court Judge for intervention.

-The PINS Reform Law became effective in New York State on April 1, 2005.
-Section 712 of the Family Court Act was changed to clarify and enhance services for youth and families in an attempt to divert youth from becoming a PINS Each county in New York State must designate a lead agency for PINS diversion services.
-The law addresses the need for early and effective interventions of alleged PINS youths.
+The PINS Reform Law became effective in New York State in 2019.
+Family Court Act was changed to clarify and enhance services for youth and families in an attempt to divert youth from becoming a PINS.
+Each county in New York State must designate a lead agency for PINS diversion services.
+The law addresses the need for early and effective interventions of alleged PINS behaviors in youths.
 It also discourages the placement of PINS youths by requiring local governments and courts to exhaust all community-based preventive alternatives before PINS petitions may be filed.
 The new law puts responsibility on the parents to also show diligent efforts to stabilize their own family situations through support and linkage to these community-based preventive agencies.